07801 552437 | 01444 891596 alex@alexrickardphotography.com

 Allow time for creative subjects to get started!

-art teacher teaching students how to paint vegetables
+art teacher teaching students how to paint vegetables in a Sussex school

 Including teachers in your school marketing photoshoot is crucial as their interactions make fantastic photos and add authenticity to your portfolio.
 Photographing teachers reinforce the personal connection, expertise, and positive role modelling they provide, while also enhancing storytelling and community engagement.
 Their presence strengthens the message of academic excellence and care, making your marketing materials more compelling and impactful overall.

-Photo sizes
+Photo Sizes

 You’ll receive a selection of landscape, portrait and square images as standard.
 If you require a more specific photo size or crop (such as a website banner) please ensure you tell me beforehand so that I can shoot accordingly.